 Don't Kid with Audie On or Off Screen --- He'd Soon Kill You as Look at You

-I’ve been watching a lot of Universal-International lately, much of it pleasing, all of it better in hindsight than I might have expected.
+I’ve been watching a lot of Universal-International lately, much of it pleasing, all of it better than I might have expected.
 Thing about U-I is how humble a shop it was, few aspiring toward grandeur, none for award or prestige.
 Big stars came there to slum and take percentage of what down-market vehicles drew them, support supplied by junior varsity that was contract players all in a row to earn meager checks they were at least temporarily grateful to get.
 Many went from astounded by luck just being there to surly/restless for eighty-hour weeks and grueling travel (again, for publicity).
 Like quitting a lousy job to run away and join the circus, U-I big-top was surfeit of cotton candy to become indigestible.
 Over-exploited talent would read of actors elsewhere who made good movies and became better actors for doing so, an outcome seemingly foreclosed to Universal players.
 Tony Curtis was friends with Marlon Brando, shared digs with him a while, long enough to realize Brando had a real professional’s job while Tony wore bell slippers and kissed Piper Laurie, who he disliked both for being “Piper Laurie” and ruthlessly careerist as he was.
 Piper had complaints too, like U-I executives stopping by her lone table at the commissary to inspect meals and say she’d got too much, them acute-aware of weight she fought throughout U tenure.
 So were these youngsters mere meat for processing to theatres and more, drive-ins?
 Yes for most part, and they knew it.
 Wise or lucky ones got out, moved up, at least kept working, this possible for their having names, remembered less for movies they’d been in than fact they were or had once been, “movie stars,” if faux ones.
 To such slander I differ however, because seeing U-I hires today is to acquire regard for labor performed competent, theirs a modesty we can admire for doing as instructed and never over-doing, this pleasing contrast to souped-up products of suddenly fashionable technique that would severely date much of young folk acting in the fifties.

 Best Meets Brightest, Both Knowing Who Acting's Expert Applicator Was